-House Rule 27.
-Forms of Bills and Joint Resolutions.
-Every house bill shall be introduced by one or more members or by any standing or specially authorized committee of the House or interim study committee of the Sixty-sixth General Assembly.
-All bills and joint resolutions introduced shall be of typewritten copy with title, enacting clause, and body of bill as directed by the Chief Clerk of the House.
-One copy of each bill shall be presented in a bill cover and be accompanied by the number of copies of the bill and the title as shall be directed by the Chief Clerk.
-No bill shall be introduced nor shall the Chief Clerk accept the same unless an adequate explanation thereof is included at the end of each bill.
+4. If a committee bill or resolution is introduced which was not previously the subject of a study bill in the sponsoring committee, the majority leadership may re-refer the bill back to the committee.
+House Rule 32.
+Forms of Bills and Joint Resolutions--Review by Legislative Service Bureau.
+Every house bill shall be introduced by one or more members or by any standing or specially authorized committee of the house or interim study committee meeting during that general assembly.
+All bills and joint resolutions introduced shall be of typewritten copy with title, enacting clause, and body of bill as directed by the chief clerk of the house.
+One copy of each bill shall be presented in a bill cover and be accompanied by the number of copies of the bill and the title as shall be directed by the chief clerk.
+No bill shall be introduced nor shall the chief clerk accept the same unless an adequate explanation thereof is included at the end of each bill.